-Impact Related to COVID-19
+Impact Related to COVID-19 and Global Economic Factors

 The effect of the novel coronavirus ("COVID-19") has significantly impacted the United States and the global economy.
 COVID-19 and the measures taken by many countries in response have adversely affected and could in the future materially adversely impact the Company's business, results of operations, financial condition, and stock price.
-As of December 31, 2021, the impact of COVID-19 continues to unfold.
-The ongoing worldwide economic situation, future weakness in the credit markets and significant liquidity problems for the financial services industry may impact our financial condition in a number of ways.
+As of December 31, 2022, the impact of COVID-19 continues to unfold.
+The ongoing worldwide economic situation, including the COVID-19 outbreak, economic sanctions, cybersecurity risks, the outbreak of war in Ukraine, future weakness in the credit markets, and significant liquidity problems for the financial services industry may impact our financial condition in a number of ways.
 For example, our current or potential customers, or the current or potential customers of our partners or affiliates, may delay or decrease spending with us, or may not pay us, or may delay paying us for previously purchased products and services.
 Also, we, or our partners or affiliates, may have difficulties in securing additional financing.
-Our legal recovery efforts have been hindered, and may continue to be hindered, due to the closure of the courts in California and British Columbia, including delay of the litigation concerning Electrum Partners and receipt of our interest in any such recovery.
-Additionally, collectability of our investment in accounts receivable was impaired by \$116,430 and \$139,148 at December 31, 2021 and 2020, respectively, due to a reduction in our estimated collection amount for the 2020 and 2021 annual installment payments which were affected by the COVID-19 pandemic, see Note 3.
+Additionally, collectability of our investment in accounts receivable was impaired by \$0 and \$116,430 at December 31, 2022 and 2021, respectively, due to a reduction in our estimated collection amount for the 2021 and 2022 annual installment payments which were affected by the COVID-19 pandemic, and on February 15, 2022, the terms of the investment were modified, resulting in an additional loss of \$41,930, see Note 3.

 Public health efforts to mitigate the impact of COVID-19 have included government actions such as travel restrictions, limitations on public gatherings, shelter in place orders, and mandatory closures.
 These actions are being lifted to varying degrees.
+Supply chain disruptions, inflation, high energy prices, and supply-demand imbalances are expected to continue in 2023.
 WCI has not experienced an overall reduced demand for services initially anticipated because WCI helps lower monthly service costs paid by its client properties.
-However, WCI's clients may experience a delay in collecting rent from tenants, which may cause slower payments to WCI.
+However, WCI has been directly affected by rapid increases to direct costs of fuel, labor, and landfill usage in 2020, 2021, and 2022.
+WCI's clients may experience a delay in collecting rent from tenants, which may cause slower payments to WCI.
 WCI closely monitors customer accounts and has not experienced significant delays in the collection of accounts receivable.

 According to the Critical Infrastructure Standards released by the Cybersecurity and Infrastructure Security Agency on March 18, 2020, "Financial Services Sector" businesses, like Mentor, are considered "essential businesses."
-Because of the financial nature of Mentor's operations, which consist of oversight of our portfolio companies, accounting, compliance, investor relations, and sales, Mentor's day-to-day operations are not substantially hindered by remote office work or telework.
+Because of the financial nature of Mentor's operations, which consist of oversight of our portfolio companies, accounting, compliance, investor relations, and sales, Mentor's day-to-day operations were not substantially hindered by remote office work or telework.

 We anticipate that current available resources and opportunities will be sufficient for us to execute our business plan for one year after the date these financial statements are issued.
-The ultimate impact of COVID-19 on our business, results of operations, financial condition and cash flows is dependent on future developments, including the duration of COVID-19 and the related length of its impact on the global economy, which are uncertain and cannot be predicted at this time.
+The ultimate impact of COVID-19, the outbreak of war in Ukraine, and inflation, interest rate increases, and tax increases on our business, results of operations, cybersecurity, financial condition, and cash flows are dependent on future developments, including the duration of COVID-19 and the crisis in Ukraine, government responses, and the related length of this impact on the economy, which are uncertain and cannot be predicted at this time.